Helping children to make the transition to Year 7

 Professor Julian Elliott, an educational psychologist at Durham University, says: "For many children, secondary school represents a step towards autonomy and the whole process of growing up and leaving childhood behind."

 How can you help children to overcome their fears as they move from Key Stage 2 to Key Stage 3?

 - Help children make friends at their new school by encouraging them to take part in after-school activities.

-- Talk in positive terms about their new school, highlighting facilities, trips etc even if it wasn't your first choice.
+- Talk in positive terms about their new school, highlighting facilities, trips and other top aspects, even if it wasn't your first choice of school.

-- Practice taking the route to their new school before their first day, and iron out any concerns they may have.
+- Practice taking the route to their new school before their first day, ironing out any concerns they may have.